buttermilkk2/UCB-MFE-python-preprogram/Lectures/Lecture 5/readme.md

 ## Goal
 - Be very good at debugging Python code
-- Write good unit test
-- Understand continuous integration
+- Understand different varieties of testing

 ## Setup